 - Takes longer to see the results

-If you want some DIY hydroseeding, then you will only need one piece of specialized equipment.
+If you want to explore DIY hydroseeding, you will only need one piece of specialized equipment called a hydroseeder.
 A hydroseeder is a piece of equipment that is basically a tank, engine, and pump.
 The tank's size can vary between 300 gallons to 1,000 gallons, with larger tanks better for commercial and industrial projects.

 On average, a hydroseeder will cost anywhere between $500-$1,000 to rent per day.
 If you are just hydroseeding your home lawn, then you most likely won’t need the machine for more than a day.